nunojun/Drexel-SE-577-003/readme.md

 # Drexel-SE-577-003: Software Architecture in Spring 2021-2022

 ## Project Release No.3
-### Introduction
-From the previous release no.2, we have 2 applications in separated directories, ** client** and **server**.
-The goal of this release no.3 is,
-1. Dockerize **client** and **server** applications.
-	- Create Dockerfiles & build docker images.
-2. Run & stop each application respectively by using `docker` command.
-3. Run & stop both applications together as one service by using `docker-compose` command.
-4. Create a makefile that covers every process above.

 > **Note**
-All the commands below are based on the `make` command.
+This document contains the instruction of "how-to" only.
-For more details, please refer to the [makefile](makefile).
+For more details on the architecture, please refer to [Release3.md](Release3.md).

-### "How-to" steps
+### Basic Instructions
 #### Quick Start Guide
 This is the steps you can follow, as assuming you start this from scratch.
 ##### Build and Run
-After finishing the following steps, you can launch the application from a web browser with the URL http://localhost:8080.
+After the following steps finished, you can launch the application from a web browser with the URL http://localhost:8080.
 1. Build **client** and **server** applications.
 ```shell
 $ make build